 For Event Camp Twin Cities, I decided to talk about a topic I’m quite passionate about – that’s The Art of Storytelling.
 If you’re interesting in learning how our brains absorb stories & discard facts and figures.
 And, how stories can help to persuade and influence others, have a listen.
 Let me know what you think.
 And, how stories have helped your business.

-As you may already know, a fantastic event was held in Minneapolis, MN for the events industry.
-On September 8 & 9, 2010, Event Camp Twin Cities made waves in the community by holding a hybrid event focused on Social, Innovation, Experimentation and Collaboration.
+As you may already know, cure a fantastic event was held in Minneapolis, buy MN for the events industry.
+On September 8 & 9, no rx 2010, Event Camp Twin Cities made waves in the community by holding a hybrid event focused on Social, Innovation, Experimentation and Collaboration.
 I recently wrote about the bleeding edge elements of the event in my monthly column with Event Solutions Magazine…but I wanted to blog about 1 very specific takeaway for me: The Importance of Taking Risk

 What a fantastic day today at Event Camp Twin Cities.
 We celebrated the nominees of the Eventprofs Blog Awards and announced the winners in each of the 8 categories.
 It was a tight race and we saw a total of 686 votes!
 I would like to personally thank everyone who voted as well as the incredibly talented bloggers behind the nominations.